 The New Brunswick Education Act states that a school district’s Director of Education can decide whether or not any child will be considered an “exceptional pupil”.
-This term is given to children if it felt that they require a “special education program” because their disability contributes to “delayed educational development”.
+This term is given to children if it felt that they require a Personalized Learning Plan because their disability contributes to “delayed educational development”.
 In other words, additional help is considered to be necessary to allow a child to participate in school.

-According to the law, every child who is identified as “exceptional” is to have a special education program.
-The key to these programs are “special education plans” which spell out a child’s school curriculum and the kind of support the child may require.
-More information about Special Education Plans can be found in the section Planning for Inclusion and a Quality Education.
+According to the law, every child who is identified as “exceptional” is to have a personalized learning plan (PLP).
+The key to these programs are personalized learning plans which spell out a child’s school curriculum and the kind of support the child may require.
+More information about Personalized Learning Plans (PLPs) can be found in the section Planning for Inclusion and a Quality Education.

 School districts are required to provide an education in regular classrooms to children who are considered exceptional.
-But the law also allows the school district superintendent to decide whether the education of exceptional children in regular classrooms is something that can be accomplished after he or she has considered the “educational needs of all the pupils”.
+But the law also allows the school district superintendent to decide whether the education of exceptional children in regular classrooms is something that can be accomplished after they have considered the “educational needs of all the pupils.”

 The affect of the law is that children identified as exceptional have a qualified right to be educated in regular classrooms.
 If the school district believes or decides that your child should not be educated in a regular class, it has the duty to show why a regular class education is not possible.